-After a while, though, you will find yourself wanting more workouts but with lesser intensity because of the overuse of your muscles and joints.
+After a while, you will find yourself wanting more workouts but with lesser intensity because of the overuse of your muscles and joints.

-This is where the real health issues come in because this condition called Overtraining Syndrome (OTS) can lead to great health problems because you are pushing yourself too hard without rest or a proper break between workouts.
+This is where the real health issues come in because this condition, called Overtraining Syndrome (OTS), can lead to great health problems because you are pushing yourself too hard without rest or a proper break between workouts.

 The best way against OTS is by resting 1 day for each day you train during the week instead of resting 3-4 days at once, and it will help your body cope better with an intense workout schedule.

 This will make you put on weight easily, and it’s mostly worst for people who used to do lots of workouts before stopping them abruptly.
-The best way around this is by doing proper weight lifting or any resistance training to keep your muscles active.
+The best way around this is by doing proper weight lifting or resistance training to keep your muscles active.

-Starting exercising again after a long period of no exercise is also good but make sure that you don’t do too much intensity because all those muscles are not used to it anymore.
+Starting exercising again after a long period of no exercise is also good but make sure you don’t do too much intensity because all those muscles are not used to it anymore.

 This will help prevent Overtraining Syndrome again.

-All in all, I think stopping working out for a while doesn’t have to be bad if they are properly managed because losing muscle is easier than gaining them back again.
+I think stopping working out for a while doesn’t have to be bad if they are properly managed because losing muscle is easier than gaining them back again.

 But I would recommend people who stopped working out before to do so now because broken bones can heal, but broken hearts will always be there for eternity.